QuoniamYIF/happy-machine-learning/README.md

 the new start

-Some days all you need is one good thought strong in your minf(1/28)
+Some days all you need is one good thought strong in your mind(1/28)

+ka